For guaranteed live arrival, remember to choose next day shipping when ordering live insects.

 Habitat

-Ghost Mantis inhabit dry areas, bushes, shrubs, trees in the open.
+Ghost Mantis inhabit dry areas, bushes, shrubs, and trees in the open.

 In captivity

-The ghost mantis is one of the most popular species of mantis in the mantis hobby because it looks good, is very easy to keep, it is relatively long-lived, and are not very aggressive toward each other unlike many praying mantises so older nymphs can be kept together without a problem and they should be separated around pre-sub-adult.
-Female ghost mantises can live up to eight months as adults while males live a much shorter life.
+The ghost mantis is one of the most popular species in the mantis hobby because it looks good, is very easy to keep, is relatively long-lived, and is not very aggressive toward each other, unlike many praying mantises.
+Therefore, older nymphs can be kept together without a problem, and they should be separated around pre-sub-adult.
+Female ghost mantises can live up to eight months as adults, while males live a much shorter life.

 L1: Small Fruit flies Drosophila melanogaster